MohdRas/docker-basics/README.md

 #  docker-basics
 https://www.youtube.com/watch?v=3c-iBn73dDE

+# how to navigate to directoty on the host and container to check the data stored so far ?

 # Docker Engine vs WSL 2 vs Docker Desktop
 - Docker Engine
   - background service (called a docker daemon "dockerd") that run instructions for containers, images, storage, and networking.